scrabbletank/farhome-rules/book-docs/rules-book.md

 ### Codexes

 Very few creatures are able to innately cast magic.
-Almost everyone must prepare spells they've written into a spellbook, or codex.
+Almost everyone must prepare spells they've written into a spell book, or codex.
 There is no limit on the school, level, or type of spell you can hold in your codex.
 New spells can be added to your codex by copying spells from spell scrolls or a codex.
 This process is destructive, and destroys the scroll or codex after a spell is copied.

 ___
 >**Variant Rule - Spells from Codexes**